-- (1) A medical practitioner who attends a place of death under regulation 6(1)(a) or in accordance with an arrangement under regulation 6(1)(b) is to - (a) issue a medical certificate, if satisfied that - (i) the person who has been notified as dead is in fact dead; and - (ii) the death is not a reportable death; and - (iii) an identification tag is attached to the human remains in accordance with regulation 13; or - (b) issue a declaration of life extinct, if satisfied that - (i) the person who has been notified as dead is in fact dead; and - (ii) an identification tag is attached to the human remains in accordance with regulation 13; or - (c) notify a police officer or a coroner of the death, if the medical practitioner believes that the death - (i) is a reportable death; or
+- (1) A medical practitioner who attends a place of death under regulation 6(1)(a) or in accordance with an arrangement under regulation 6(1)(b) is to - (a) issue a medical certificate, if satisfied that - (i) the person who has been notified as dead is in fact dead; and - (ii) the death is not a reportable death; and - (iii) an identification tag is attached to the human remains in accordance with regulation 13; or - (b) issue a declaration of life extinct, if satisfied that - (i) the person who has been notified as dead is in fact dead; and - (ii) an identification tag is attached to the human remains in accordance with regulation 13; or - (c) notify a police officer or a coroner of the death, if the medical practitioner believes that the death is a reportable death. - (2) On issuing a declaration of life extinct under subregulation (1)(b), a medical practitioner is to -

-- (ii) may not have been due to natural causes. - (2) On issuing a declaration of life extinct under subregulation (1)(b), a medical practitioner is to - (a) issue a medical certificate, if satisfied that the death is not a reportable death; or - (b) specify in the declaration of life extinct the name of another medical practitioner who has agreed to issue a medical certificate.
+- (a) issue a medical certificate, if satisfied that the death is not a reportable death; or - (b) specify in the declaration of life extinct the name of another medical practitioner who has agreed to issue a medical certificate.